HeRCLab/nocsim/doc/nocsim.md

 this instrument.
 This instrument is mostly useful for performing cleanup or initialization between ticks.

+### `node`

+Executes any time a node is created.

+Parameters:

+* node ID
+* type (integer encoded PE or router type)
+* row
+* column
+* behavior

+### `link`

+Executes any time a link is created.

+Parameters:

+* origin node ID
+* destination node ID
+* 1 if there is already a link with both the origin and destination as endpoint, or 0 otherwise (i.e. 1 if the link has just been converted to bidirectional)

 ## Terminology

 * **origin node** -- in the context of a flit, the node at which was flit was